ozkeisar/mockingbird/README.md

 1. Select the desired preset from the list.
 2. Apply the preset to update all active responses.

-## Using Docker
+## creating Docker image

-Folder contains scripts to run the project as a standalone server.
+Docker folder contains scripts to run the project as a standalone server.

-npm run build:backend to build teh JS files required for the standalone server.
+`npm run build:backend` to build teh JS files required for the standalone server.

-Then use docker build . -t mockingbird to create the image.
+Then use `docker build . -t {username}/mockingbird` to create the image.

 ## Licensing